 Keep in mind that ambitious terms like “religious experiences,” in our case, are a common issue, and can mask other pitfalls.

 Another Way to Classify Arguments

 It is possible to categorize arguments for the philosophy paper in a different way.
 The more popular division is deductive and non-deductive arguments.

-A deductive argument is the one that insists on the truth of the conclusion in case the premises are all true.
+A deductive argument is one that insists on the truth of the conclusion in case the premises are all true.
 An example could be, “They released 10,000 tickets for the Sweden Rock Festival.
 There will be no extra tickets, and the time is limited for all users to purchase them online.
 Thus, my chance of getting one ticket is 1 in 10,000.”

-A non-deductive argument is the one that states that there is just a high degree of probability for the conclusion.
+A non-deductive argument is one that states that there is just a high degree of probability for the conclusion.
 For instance, “All cats that I have ever met in my life will love playing with humans.
 Buffy is a cat.
 Therefore, Buffy will probably like playing with me.”